Split digraphs: Degree sequence characterizations of split digraphs

 \subsection{Directed splittance and graphicality}

-Similar to Theorem~\ref{thm:erdos}, the next theorem by Fulkerson gives necessary and sufficient conditions for an integer-pair sequence to be digraphic. \begin{theorem}[Fulkerson \cite{Fulkerson:1960p3387}] An integer-pair sequence $d$ is digraphic if and only if $\sum_{i=1}^{N} d^{+}_{i} = \sum_{i=1}^{N} d^{-}_{i}$ and for $k=1,\ldots,N$,
+Similar to Theorem~\ref{thm:erdos}, the next theorem by Fulkerson gives necessary and sufficient conditions for an integer-pair sequence to be digraphic. \begin{theorem}[Fulkerson \cite{Fulkerson:1960tv}] Let $d$ be an integer-pair sequence with $a$ and $b$ positive and negative lexicographical orderings of $d$, respectively.
+Then $d$ is digraphic if and only if $\sum_{i=1}^{N} d^{+}_{i} = \sum_{i=1}^{N} d^{-}_{i}$ and for $k=1,\ldots,N$,

-\end{theorem} Thus, for an integer-pair sequence $d$, we can define the {\it slack sequences} $\{\bar{s}_{k}\}_{k=0}^{N}$ and $\{\ubar{s}_{k}\}_{k=0}^{N}$ by
+\end{theorem} Thus, for an integer-pair sequence $d$, we can define the {\bf slack sequences} $\{\bar{s}_{k}\}_{k=0}^{N}$ and $\{\ubar{s}_{k}\}_{k=0}^{N}$ by

 Note that $\bar{s}_{0} = \ubar{s}_{0} = 0$ and $\bar{s}_{N} = \ubar{s}_{N} = 0$.

 The main theorem of this section is Theorem~\ref{thm:displit_slack}, which shows